 A partnership is a group of people from different congregations, presbyteries or organizations responding to Jesus’ call.
 They are passionate about a common interest or concern, and they connect with one another to live out that call in ongoing ways.
 This grant is available for developing, connecting and nurturing a partnership.
 Synod Partnership Grant awards are ordinarily up to $5,000 but may be as high as $7,500 for new partnerships that include people from multiple presbyteries.
 Preference will be given to new partnerships.

 Click here to download the Partnership Grant application.
 (After downloading this application to your desktop, it should appear as a fillable form.
-After saving the form, it can be printed and/or emailed to the Synod of the Trinity.)
+After saving the form, it can be emailed to the Synod of the Trinity.)

 May 1: Funding decisions will be made by June 1

 Nov.
 1: Funding decisions will be made by Dec.
 1

 SYNOD GRANTS IN ACTION